-Although Montreal also has an impressive historic district, there’s almost nothing in North America that compares to the walled fortifications of Old Quebec.
-A designated UNESCO World Heritage Site, it’s the only city north of Mexico City to still have its historic walls.
-Along with the beautiful government and religious architecture, the Quartier Petit-Champlain is an ideal neighborhood to explore and shop in if you’re looking for something quaint and charming.
+Yes, Montreal has a cute historic district with cobbled streets and old-world galleries and restaurants that are perfect for an afternoon of wandering.
+With that said, there’s almost nothing in North America that can compete with the grand walled fortifications of Old Quebec.
+A designated UNESCO World Heritage Site, it’s the only city north of Mexico City to still have its historic walls intact.
+Packed with 17th and 18th-century buildings, Old Quebec makes for a deeply atmospheric visit.
+Head to the quaint Quartier Petit-Champlain in particular, an ideal neighborhood for boutique shopping.

 Montreal’s diary is packed with festivals year-round, from June’s International Jazz Festival to January’s outdoor electronic music festival, Igloofest.
 In Quebec City, there is one frosty annual highlight occurring every February: the Carnaval de Quebec.
 First held in the 1890s, it’s been an annual celebration since the 1950s and features magnificent ice sculptures, night parades, frozen canoe races and a cheery snowman mascot, Bonhomme.
 Grab a glass of caribou – similar to mulled wine but with added whiskey and maple syrup – and get involved.